If you’re among the 10% of American adults that didn’t complete high school, you may feel like financial independence is for someone else.

 #2.
 Rotary Drill Operator

-Median salary: The median annual salary for rotary drill operators is $57,070, but workers in more remote locations (like Alaska) or those with a high cost of living (like California) can make over $90,000 per year.
+Median salary: The median annual salary for rotary drill operators is $61,840, but certain industries such as petroleum and coal can make over $100,000.

-The forecast for these positions is good, with growth expected to be 25% from 2016 to 2026.
+The forecast for these positions is good, with growth expected to be 13% from 2016 to 2026, according to the State of Oklahoma.

 Resources: It’s typical for an employee to start as an assistant or roustabout, then work up to a derrick operator, then a driller after a year or more of on-the-job training.
 Courses like these can help you land a job or accelerate your move through the ranks.
 If you want to go further, you can move to an off-shore job where the pay is higher and the hours shorter.